May 20, 2018

 and so many more…

 The goal of your homeopath is to connect your present mental, emotional, and physical state to a specific remedy.
 Oftentimes when a few remedies seem to match a certain case, a homeopath will choose the one that best fits the personality of the patient rather than the physical symptoms presented because the mind is that relevant in determining one’s constitution and thus the course of the disease process.
-(Because we are all comprised of multiple constitutions, various remedies will seem to fit the bill in varying degrees; however, one remedy type will always dominate, deemed the most “visible” layer that must be eradicated before any other underlying layers can be dealt with.)

 Your homeopath will attempt to ascertain the underlying motives of all “superficial” claims you make.
 For example, Silica’s love of the home may be attributed to the remedy’s overarching theme of vulnerability.
 The Silicea patient fears the outside world and nir perceived disposition to succumb to its dangers.